ohsu-cedar-comp-hub/SlurmStats/README.md

 If the report from the **Slurm Job Assessment** tool is taking too long to load, you can use `-all FALSE` to get a faster report.

 Requesting to look at a lot of data will mean a longer wait time for all information to be loaded.
-This will usually only come up if you are looking for FY reports for all users.
+This will usually come up if you are looking for FY reports for all users.

+In addition, you can limit the number of users you filter by `-u`.

 #### Why are X Jobs Appearing?